-The Dietetic Internship Program at Lehman College is one of the few part-time internships in the country.
-The goal of the program is to provide access to a high-quality internship to those who need to undertake paid employment, proceeding through the internship over a three-semester period (12 months).
-The internship placements require a minimum of 1,200 hours of supervised practice to be completed over the course of three consecutive semesters for a minimum of 30 hours of supervised practice per week (Monday to Friday), for a total of 12 months.
-Interns are permitted to spend no more than 15 hours each week in paid employment.
+The Dietetic Internship Program at Lehman College is a full time program.
+The goal of the program is to provide access to a high-quality internship over a three-semester period (12 months).
+The internship placements require a minimum of 1,200 hours of supervised practice to be completed over the course of three consecutive semesters with a range of 30 - 37.5 hours of supervised practice per week (Monday to Friday), for a total of 12 months.
+There a provision for interns who need to work to spend no more than 15 hours each week in paid employment.

-Interns are required to take twelve (12) graduate corequisites and register for three (3) credits of the Seminar in Concepts and Methods of Dietetic Practice and three (3) credits of Supervised Preprofessional Practice for each of the three semesters of the Dietetic Internship.
-Interns undertaking paid employment may elect to take some of the co-requisite classes after the year of Supervised Practice, in which case graduation from the Program may take up to 24 months.
-DFN 651 must be taken in the fall semester of the Supervised Practice year.
+Interns are required to take twelve (12) graduate co-requisites and register for three (3) credits of the Seminar in Concepts and Methods of Dietetic Practice ("Seminar") and three (3) credits of Supervised Preprofessional Practice for each of the three semesters of the Dietetic Internship.
+The co-requisite graduate courses are either fully online or hybrid.
+Seminar for all three semesters is hybrid.

 The internship class enrolls a maximum of fourteen students each year.
 We accept applications every year in February for an end of August start date.
-We participate in DICAS, the Centralized Application procedure and in the spring computer match program, administered by D and D Digital Systems.
+We participate in DICAS, the Centralized Application procedure and in the spring computer match program, administered by D&D Digital Systems.

 The Dietetic Internship Program has a Medical Nutrition Therapy emphasis, giving interns an opportunity to experience nutrition assessment, diagnosis, and interventions for increasingly complex medical conditions.

 The 1,200 hours of supervised practice are divided as follows: